| | | | | |

 This pedal set boasts upgraded technology over the pedals supplied with the G29 and G923, with a load cell brake, contactless hall effect sensors, swappable springs, and removable pedal modules.

-Should you want to learn more about Logitech and other peripherals it makes for sim racing, check out our buyer’s guide, which also includes some useful mods to unlock the full potential of your hardware.
+Should you want to learn more about Logitech and other peripherals it makes for sim racing, check out our buyer’s guide, which also includes some useful mods to get the most out of your hardware.

 Thrustmaster